Bylaws

 Section 1.
 Name

-The legal name of the organization is The Art of Drinking Water (“the Organization”).
+The legal name of the organization is The Art of Drinking Water, a Colorado nonprofit corporation (“the Organization”).

 Section 2.
 Purpose

-The Organization is organized exclusively for charitable and educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code (or the corresponding section of any future federal tax code).
+The Organization is organized exclusively for charitable and educational purposes within the meaning of Section 501(c)(3) of the Internal Revenue Code, including but not limited to programs that promote reflection, storytelling, emotional wellness, leadership development, and community engagement through creative, educational, and philanthropic initiatives.

 Section 3.
 Private Inurement & Political Activity